espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Focus Cathartic (Moderate).md

 * * *

 Focus briefly calms your neurons, helping ease mental effects.
-When you drink this elixir, the elixir attempts a counteract check with a `dice: 1d20+8` counteract modifier to remove the [[Confused]] or [[Stupefied]] condition from a single source, using the source of that condition to determine the counteract level and DC.
+When you drink this elixir, the elixir attempts a counteract check with a `dice: 1d20+8` counteract modifier to remove the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Confused]] or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied]] condition from a single source, using the source of that condition to determine the counteract level and DC.